apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 interceptors.*
 =================================================================================================================================

-For example, a http source for agent named **agent_foo**:
+For example, a http source for agent named a1:

 .. code-block:: properties

-  agent_foo.sources = httpsource-1
+  a1.sources = r1
-  agent_foo.channels = memoryChannel-1
+  a1.channels = c1
-  agent_foo.sources.httpsource-1.type = org.apache.flume.source.http.HTTPSource
+  a1.sources.r1.type = org.apache.flume.source.http.HTTPSource
-  agent_foo.sources.httpsource-1.port = 5140
+  a1.sources.r1.port = 5140
-  agent_foo.sources.httpsource-1.channels = memoryChannel-1
+  a1.sources.r1.channels = c1
-  agent_foo.sources.httpsource-1.handler = org.example.rest.RestHandler
+  a1.sources.r1.handler = org.example.rest.RestHandler
-  agent_foo.sources.httpsource-1.handler.nickname = random props
+  a1.sources.r1.handler.nickname = random props

 JSONHandler
 '''''''''''